superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 rag_response_dataset.to_csv('rag_chunk_512.csv')
 ```

----
 The subroutine here uses an abstraction of your RAG pipeline `query_with_context()` method , we will show a sample naive-rag example in a bit.
+It uses the older format with `ground_truths` which is the list on ground_truth strings while the latest format asserts to use `ground_truth` as a string value.
+You can choose your preferred format.

 Now that we have a baseline as well as the subroutine to create evaluation dataset .